Ibexian/EastMeetsKitchen/_posts/2017-01-21-buddhas-delight.md

 ---
 layout: post
 categories: [videos, recipes]
-tags: [videos, vegan, turnip cake, chinese new year, dim sum]
+tags: [videos, vegan, buddha's delight, chinese new year, jai, zai, vegetarian, nomeat]
 excerpt:
 title: "Buddha's Delight - Chinese New Year"
 feature_video: https://www.youtube.com/embed/NT3L9j-8jTw
 image:
     feature: 263-1.jpg
 ---

+When it comes to Chinese vegetarian dishes, Buddha's delight is your pick.
+It's the original, hearty, multi-ingredient wonder using mushrooms, soy products and wheat gluten - way before all of this stuff was popular - to compensate for the lack of meat.
+Vegetables can be added to add vibrancy and crunch.

 <figure>
     <img src="/images/263-5.jpg">